 Your decisions on tools have long-lasting effects.
 Take the time to do it right.

-The Sayres tool kit.
-This is a compact, and versatile toolset available from the Leigh Valley website.
+Lee Valley has a compact, and versatile Henry Taylor toolset available from their website.
 Lee Valley has these available pre-sharpened ( which I advise strongly).
+Cost -$276 (2021)

 3/8″ 60° parting tool

 3/8″ #7 gouge

 3/8″ #3 gouge

 1″ #3 gouge